particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 ### Wildcard product firmware

+With Device OS 4.0 and later, you must omit the `PRODUCT_ID`.
+Essentially all devices behave as if the wildcard product ID was used, and you must pre-add all Device IDs to your product prior to their connecting.
+It is not possible to use quarantine mode or auto-add with Device OS 4.0 and later.

-Typically, the Product ID is also embedded in the firmware binary:
+With Device OS 3.x and earlier, the Product ID is also embedded in the firmware binary:

 ```
+#ifndef SYSTEM_VERSION_v400ALPHA1
 PRODUCT_ID(1234);
+#endif
 ```

-With Device OS 2.0 and later, it is also possible to use a wildcard product ID:
+With Device OS 1.5.x, 2.x, and 3.x, it is also possible to use a wildcard product ID:

 ```
+#ifndef SYSTEM_VERSION_v400ALPHA1
 PRODUCT_ID(PLATFORM_ID);
+#endif
 ```

 This is handy if you have multiple products running the same firmware.
 However, it requires that you add all device IDs to the product ahead of time,